YellowKidokc/AI-orchestrator-Streamlit/README.md

   under `vaults/`, highlighting relevant evidence for the conversation.
 - **Note browsing and editing** – Inspect and update vault Markdown files directly inside the UI to keep the knowledge base fresh.
-- **Conversation history** – Save transcripts to timestamped JSON files under `history/` and reload them at any time to continue workstreams.
+- **Conversation history** – Save transcripts to timestamped JSON files under `history/` (tagged with the active vault) and reload them at any time to continue workstreams.
 - **Cross-vault search** – Run quick searches across all vaults to surface contextual snippets even if you are focused on a single persona.